 On the surface, the Crosswave cleaner might seem a tad pricey compared to some of the other entries on this list.
 However, this nifty cleaning machine actually works on both hard flooring and carpet, meaning you can switch from your hard floors to rugs almost seamlessly.
 The generous 0.8l tank means there’s enough capacity for even the dirtiest of floors and because it’s corded, you essentially have an infinite run time, which is ideal for any sized room.

 What makes the pet version unique is its slightly thicker brush roll, which is somewhat better at picking up extra hair left by furry friends.
 There’s also an additional strainer, which better separates liquid and solids, making hair disposal far easier.
 The pet version also comes with a new cleaning solution specifically designed for homes with pets, though this can also be used in older models.
 We really rate this heavy-duty cleaner for its big tank and separation feature; if you need something for light cleaning, however, this probably isn’t the one for you.

 Key specs – Capacity: 0.8l; Runtime: N/A; Charge time: N/A; Weight: 4.9kg; Dimensions (WDH): Not specified

-5. Bissell 2582E Crosswave Cordless Floor Cleaner: Best heavy-duty cordless cleaner
+6. Bissell 2582E Crosswave Cordless Floor Cleaner: The best heavy-duty cordless cleaner

 There isn’t a huge difference between this and the corded version.
 Like the pet floor cleaner, it has a tank strainer to better separate solid dirt and hair from liquid and it’s a tad heavier than the corded version at 5.6kg.
 The big selling points here are that it’s completely cordless, and that it tackles both hard floors and carpeted areas, which we think makes it well worth the additional cost.